 To balance public debate on the case, we invite people to read the articles below and share on social media, download and print articles you consider most relevant, and distribute widely.

-For a similar collection of articles on Cardinal Pell’s release, click here.
+For a similar assembly of commentary relating to Cardinal Pell’s acquittal click here.

 Two leading articles on the Pell trials

 Peter Westmore: Pell conviction a most unusual case, The Catholic Weekly, March 6, 2019.
 Mr Westmore, former President of the National Civic Council, attended the two trials of Cardinal Pell.
 Also, see Mr Westmore’s interview with Andrew Bolt on Sky News.

 Has Cardinal George Pell been wrongly convicted?
 Patrick J. Byrne, President of the National Civic Council, News Weekly, February 23, 2019.

 This page presents many commentators who have questioned the conviction of Cardinal Pell on child sex abuse charges.
 Some commentators are Catholic.
 A few are Catholic but not friends of Cardinal Pell.
 Many are non-Catholic or not religious.

 Variously they point to the lack of evidence for a conviction, contrary evidence from the witnesses brought by the prosecution, and the public trial by media before charges were laid that made the process a persecution not a prosecution.
 Consequently, as some point out, Victoria’s legal system is as much on trial as Cardinal Pell.
 The glaring problems with the trial and frenzied media attacks on the Cardinal brings into question the possibility of a fair trial or appeal.